lukkoeh/t4-document-application/README.md

 ### Where do I find the Database Layout?
 The database layout is located at './layout.sql' and can be imported manually.

+**Note:** Usually the database layout is automatically created on docker compose up.

 ### Where can I access this application?
 The application is accessible via http://localhost:10000